trickytank/methpipe-docker/README.md

 This Docker image was created by Rick M. Tankard at Murdoch University, Perth, WA, Australia.

+For updates to later MethPipe versions, please either make an issue or make a pull-request to https://github.com/trickytank/methpipe-docker.
+The Docker Hub repository is configured for automated builds.

 # References

   - MethPipe website: http://smithlabresearch.org/software/methpipe/